Mediavine Review (Should You Make the Switch?)

 More specifically, Mediavine takes care of programmatic display advertising on people’s websites and blogs.
 They do this exclusively, which means that once you’ve signed up with Mediavine, you will need to remove all your current ads (usually Google AdSense ads) from your site.

 Mediavine are publishers themselves also.
-They own and operate a few websites, such as The Hollywood Gossip and Food Fanatic, and some of their staff run their own blogs as well.
+They own and operate a few websites, such as The Hollywood Gossip and Food Fanatic, and some of their staff also run their own blogs.

 Google Certified Publishing Partner

 Mediavine is also officially a Google Certified Publishing Partner.
-And that’s kind of a big thing because there aren’t many companies out there that can claim that certification status.
+And that’s important because there aren’t many companies out there that can claim that certification status.

-To become a Google Certified Publishing Partner, an advertising company will have to meet strict qualification standards to prove that they are specialists in Google’s ad products.
+To become a Google Certified Publishing Partner, an advertising company must meet strict qualification standards to prove that they are specialists in Google’s ad products.

 Mediavine